PurpBatBoi/NDS-Music-Tools/SMFconvMIDIinfo.md

-This document outlines the avaliable feature set SMFconv provides to convert Standard MIDI Files (SMF) for the Nintendo DS, and provides a complete reference for the supported commands.
+This document outlines the available feature set SMFconv provides to convert Standard MIDI Files (SMF) for the Nintendo DS, and provides a complete reference for the supported commands.

 ---

 ### 1. Note and Pitch
 *   **Note On / Note Off:** Fully supported.
     *   Velocity (0-127) is preserved and uses squared value scaling (127 = 100%).
-    *   Middle C is represented as `cn4` (Key 60)
+    *   Middle C is represented as `cn4` (Key 60).
 *   **Pitch Bend:** Supported.
 *   **Program Change:** Supported.